 Much like you’ll see in the feel section of this review, the impressive sound is due to the Carbon Twist Face.
 The sixty layers of carbon certainly help dampen and smooth out the potential rough edges of each blast with the Stealth.

-Even on shots hit toward the toe, the Stealth maintained a pleasing sound that impressed our testers.
+Even on shots hit toward the toe, the Stealth maintained a pleasing sound that impressed us.

 Feel

-The new Stealth driver features an excellent feel and even better responsiveness.
-Our testers repeatedly noted that they immediately knew what kind of drive they hit by the Stealth’s immediate feedback at impact.
+The Stealth driver features an excellent feel and even better responsiveness.
+We repeatedly noted that they immediately knew what kind of drive they hit by the Stealth’s immediate feedback at impact.

 The Carbon Fiber Face handles the bulk of the feel for the Stealth, and we must say it does an admirable job.
 At impact, the Carbon Fiber Face offers softness without completely losing its edge.